ivuorinen/starred/README.md

 ## Jupyter Notebook

+- [divamgupta/diffusionbee-stable-diffusion-ui](https://github.com/divamgupta/diffusionbee-stable-diffusion-ui) - Diffusion Bee is the easiest way to run Stable Diffusion locally on your M1 Mac.
+Comes with a one-click installer.
+No dependencies or technical knowledge needed.
 - [elastic/examples](https://github.com/elastic/examples) - Home for Elasticsearch examples available to everyone.
 It's a great way to get started.
 - [hooram/ownphotos](https://github.com/hooram/ownphotos) - Self hosted alternative to Google Photos